BohdanSmetanyuk/edge-test-framework/README.md

 * `target` - target of action.
 Can have two value - `cloud`, or `edge`;
 * `solution.name` - this value is the same as the bean's name of solution class.
 Enable two solutions: `cloud-solution` and `edge-solution`;
 * `telemetry.send.protocol` - you can push telemetry using MQTT and HTTP protocol.
 Value will be according to choosen protocol - `mqtt` or `http`;
 * `emulation.time` - time of emulating process in milliseconds.
+First variant of emulation mode;
+* `emulation.messages.amount` - how many messages emulator should send.
+Second variant of emulation mode;
 * `attempts` - attempts for telemetry comparison.
 Default value - `1`;
 * `delay` - time in milliseconds between attempts.
 Default value - `0`;